 SUGGESTED MENTORING FORMATS

-Each graduate-undergraduate pair will decide on the format of your mentoring relationship.
+Each graduate-undergraduate pair will decide on the format of their mentoring relationship.

 - Meet over coffee: You can simply meet for an informal cup of coffee and see where things go from there.
 It's okay if the extent of the mentoring is nothing more than a single chat.
 It may also turn into a more long-lasting mentor-mentee relationship.

-- Shadowing: If the graduate student is willing, you can set up a shadowing day in the lab or office for an afternoon to provide get a sense of what it’s like being in graduate school.
+- Shadowing: If the graduate student is willing, you can set up a shadowing day in the lab or office.
+This provides real-life exposure and insight into the daily life of a graduate student scientists/researcher.

 We also have a list of suggested talking points to get the conversation started!